andrewpillar/mgrt/readme.md

 -- mgrt: down

 DROP TABLE users;
 ```

-As you can see, we write the creation logic beneath the `-- mgrt: up` directive, and the destruction logic beneath the `-- mgrt: down` directive.
+As you can see, we write the creation logic beneath the `-- mgrt: up` directive, and the destruction logic beneeath the `-- mgrt: down` directive.

 We now have a revision.
 Before we can run it however, we need to configure the database connectivity.
 This is done in the `mgrt.yml` file.
-For our purposes we will be running the revisions against an SQLite database, so we only need to configure two properties, `type`, and `address`.
+For our purposes we will be running the revisions against an SQLite database, so we only need to configure two properties, `type` and `address`.

 ```yaml
 # The type of database, one of: